This program is specifically for Winona State University faculty members who are proposing a faculty-led course for an

 A completed proposal and Department Chair(s) approval must be received by January 15, 2022 at 4:00pm to be considered for this application cycle.

-All faculty-led off-campus course proposals are reviewed by the Travel Study Advisory Committee (TSAC).
-Once the TSAC has made a decision about the proposal, the committee’s recommendation is forwarded to the Faculty Senate.
-The Faculty Senate’s recommendation is then forwarded to Meet & Confer.
-Once that body has made its decision, the proposal must have the signatures of the Associate Provost and, in the case of international travel, the President, in order for the program to proceed.
+All faculty-led off-campus course proposals are reviewed by the Faculty-led Study Away Programs Subcommittee (FLPS).
+This committee was formerly known as the Travel Study Advisory Committee (TSAC).
+Once the FLPS has made a decision about the proposal, the committee’s recommendation is forwarded to A2C2 or Grad Council for review and recommendation.
+The A2C2 or Grad Council recommendation is then forwarded to Faculty Senate for review and recommendation.
+Faculty Senate’s recommendation is then forwarded to the WSU Cabinet at Meet & Confer.
+A proposal is not fully approved until (1) it is approved at Meet & Confer and (2) signatures are obtained by the Associate Provost/Provost and, in the case of international travel, the President.

 If you're interested in seeing proposals that have been approved in the past, please email email@example.com to request samples.
 We encourage you to talk to other faculty members who have led successful off-campus courses, and ask them what they would advise.